 OTT will measure and assess its impact across all lines of activity considering the following criteria:

-- Quality of the output or service: We will carry-out bi-annual surveys with our key audiences.
-The OTT School and OTT Consulting will also carryout immediate after-action reviews.
+- Quality of the output or service: We carryout an annual survey with our key audiences.
+The OTT School and OTT Consulting also carries out immediate after-action reviews.
 The OTT School conducts immediate surveys after each course.

-- Relevance to its primary audience: We will carry-out bi-annual surveys and annual in-depth interviews with our key audiences.
+- Relevance to its primary audience: We carryout an annual survey and annual in-depth interviews with our key audiences.

-- Uptake of the information, knowledge, skills and competencies: We will also collect stories of change on key issues of interest to OTT.
-These will be included in the annual reports.
+- Uptake of the information, knowledge, skills and competencies: We keep track of micro-stories of change on key issues of interest to OTT.
+These are be included in the annual reviews.

 - Sustainability of the service or business model of the initiative: We will aim to secure minimum of two-year funding for core OTT functions –Services, the OTT School and various communications activities.

 These provide a framework for reporting on a 6-monthly basis, including the annual report (part of the annual review) which is published and submitted to the advisory board, our main core-funder, the Hewlett Foundation, and our host, Universidad del Pacífico.

 What resources do we need to deliver this?